alanng10/StandInfoTech/Docue/a.md

 Tidus module list is pre install on Android.

-Tool module list is option install on Android.
+Tool module list is pre install on Android.

-Module module list is option install on Android.
+Module module list is pre install on Android.

-Termina module list is option install on Android.
+Termina module list is pre install on Android.

 Stand info tech aria font alpha nite "I" is diff enough from alpha site "l".